djeada/Numpy-Tutorials/notes/4_matrix_operations.md

 #### Implications of the Sub-multiplicative Property

-1. **Stability in Numerical Computations:** The sub-multiplicative property is essential for ensuring the stability of numerical algorithms.
+- The sub-multiplicative property is essential for ensuring the **Stability in Numerical Computations**.
 When dealing with products of matrices, this property helps in controlling the growth of errors.

-2. **Norm as a Measure of Distance:** Using matrix norms, we can define a distance metric between matrices.
-This distance metric is useful in various applications such as optimization, approximation, and machine learning.
+- Using matrix norms, we can define a distance metric between matrices.
+This **Norm as a Measure of Distance** is useful in various applications such as optimization, approximation, and machine learning.

 The distance between two matrices $A$ and $B$ can be defined as: